mui/material-ui/docs/src/pages/customization/components/components.md

 ### Overriding styles with classes

-When the `className` property isn't enough, and you need to access deeper elements, you can take advantage of the `classes` object property to customize all the CSS injected by Material-UI for a given component.
+When the `className` prop isn't enough, and you need to access deeper elements, you can take advantage of the `classes` prop to customize the CSS injected by Material-UI for a given component.

 The list of classes for each
 component is documented in the component API page, you should refer to the **CSS section** and **rule name column**.